telosnetwork/telos-docs/README.md

-# Website
+# Telos Docs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+Our docs are built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+https://docs.telos.net will auto-update based on commits to the `master` branch, it is hosted in Cloudflare Pages.

 ### Installation